vokoun/vokoun.github.io/README.md

 # vokoun.github.io

-All content this website, unless othersise stated is
+All content on this website, unless otherwise noted is

 	Copyright 2015, 2016  David Vokoun
 	AllRightsReserved